nehakardam/Probability-Statistics-for-Machine-Learning-/README.md

 # Probability and Statistics for Machine Learning

 Welcome to the Probability and Statistics for Machine Learning repository!
 This repository contains materials designed to understand key concepts in probability and statistics essential for machine learning.
+A lot of content of this repository has been adapted from [Probability & Statistics for Machine Learning & Data Science course on Coursera](https://www.coursera.org/learn/machine-learning-probability-and-statistics?specialization=mathematics-for-machine-learning-and-data-science&utm_medium=sem&utm_source=gg&utm_campaign=B2C_NAMER_mathematics-for-machine-learning-and-data-science_deeplearning-ai_FTCOF_specializations_country-US-country-CA&campaignid=20786981441&adgroupid=159481641007&device=c&keyword=&matchtype=&network=g&devicemodel=&adposition=&creativeid=681284608533&hide_mobile_promo&gad_source=1&gclid=CjwKCAjwuJ2xBhA3EiwAMVjkVNy12tIJP0nunVVQoJQ_yLZmxeORxLaLnGorE17DA-1Y9HF2PCPR-hoCWf8QAvD_BwE).

 ## Introduction

 Probability and statistics are fundamental pillars of machine learning.
-Understanding these concepts is crucial for developing intuition, building models, and interpreting results.
-This repository aims to provide a comprehensive introduction to probability and statistics tailored for machine learning enthusiasts and practitioners.
+Understanding these concepts is important for developing intuition, building models, and interpreting results.
+This repository provide a comprehensive introduction to probability and statistics tailored for machine learning enthusiasts and practitioners.

 ## Repository Structure